Noah Munck: Early life

-Munck was born and raised in Mission Viejo in Orange County, California.
+Noah Bryant Munck was born and raised in Mission Viejo in Orange County, California.
 He is the oldest of five children of Kymbry (née Robinson) and Greg Munck, an executive pastor at Crossline Community Church in Laguna Hills.
-He was involved in his school drama program while filming for iCarly'.
-One of his brothers, Ethan Munck, played Gibby's 8-year-old brother Guppy in five episodes of iCarly.
+He was involved in his school drama program while filming for iCarly.
+One of his brothers, Ethan Munck, played Gibby's brother Guppy in five episodes of iCarly.
 In fall 2014, Munck was accepted to and began attending Biola University as a cinema and media arts major.

 Career

 iCarly

 In 2007, Munck began a recurring role for three seasons on the Nickelodeon television series iCarly as Gibby, one of Carly, Sam and Freddie's friends.
 In 2010, Munck was elevated to a regular cast member from the fourth season onwards.
 In 2011, he was nominated for the "Favorite TV Sidekick" award at the Kids' Choice Awards.

 Proposals were put forth in 2013 for a TV series called Gibby, a spin-off of iCarly that would star Munck.
 The series was to star Gibby working at a recreational center where he mentors four middle-schoolers.
 The series was not picked up, although Munck reprised the role of Gibby in the spin-off series Sam & Cat in 2014 for the episode "#SuperPsycho".
 Munck did not return to reprise his role in the 2021 revival series.
 His brother Ethan, however, reprised his role as Guppy in one episode of the revival series.